 A woman allegedly caught in possession of drugs and stolen items has broken down in court as she cried and begged to be released on bail to save her dog.

-Cindy King, also known as Sarah Knights, was arrested at a White Post Road farm property at Everton Upper on Wednesday.
+Sydney King, also known as Sarah Knights, was arrested at a White Post Road farm property at Everton Upper on Wednesday.

 Police allegedly found her and associate Leslie Cassidy with a trafficable quantity of 1,4 Butanediol, 6.2 grams of methamphetamine, 0.2g of heroin, cannabis seeds, six xanax tablets, five guns, stolen machinery including a Dingo earthmover and more.